Decreasing paths of polygons: Degenerate polygons

-Let $Q$ be the set of distinct vertices of $P$.
-By assumption, $|Q|<n$.
-Suppose that $q\in Q$ is occupied by multiple vertices of $P'$.
+Let us denote by $S$ be the set of vertices of $P$, i.e., $S=\{P\}$.
+By the assumption that $P$ has a double point, we have $|S|<n$.
+Since $P'$ is an $n$-gon, and $\{P'\}\subseteq S$, there exists at least one point in $S$ occupied by multiple vertices of $P'$.
+Let $q\in S$ be occupied by multiple vertices of $P'$.
 If one of these vertices, say $p_k'$, is incorrectly placed, we can move it to its correct destination $p_k$ in a single push-out move.
-Let us continue performing this kind of move until there are no double points among the incorrectly placed vertices of $P'$ (see Figure ).
-Let $d$ be the total number of moves this requires.
+Let us continue performing this kind of move until there are no double points among the incorrectly placed vertices of $P'$ (see Figure \ref{fig_permutation}).
+Let $d\geq 1$ be the total number of moves this requires.

-Let $T\subseteq Q$ be the set of all $q\in Q$ such that a single incorrectly placed vertex of $P'$ occupies $q$.
-We note, for later use, that $T$ is a proper subset of $Q$, since at least one point of $Q$ is multiply occupied by vertices of $P'$, which are correctly placed at the current stage of the algorithm.
+Let $T\subseteq S$ be the set of all $q\in S$ such that a single incorrectly placed vertex of $P'$ occupies $q$.
+We note, for later use, that $T$ is a proper subset of $S$, since at least one point of $S$ is multiply occupied by vertices of $P'$, which are correctly placed at the current stage of the algorithm.
 Define $\sigma\colon T \to T$ as follows: Given $q\in T$, find $p_k$ such that $p_k=q$.
-Let $q'$ be the point of $Q$ occupied by $p_k'$.
+Let $q'$ be the point of $S$ occupied by $p_k'$.
 We cannot have $q'=q$, for if this were the case then $p_k'$ would be correctly placed at $q$, contradicting that $q\in T$.
 Thus, $q'\neq q$.
 Since $p_k'$ is incorrectly placed (at $q'$), we have that $q'\in T$.
 Define $\sigma(q)=q'$.
 Note that this relation means that the vertex of $P'$ occupying $q'$ is correctly placed when moved to $q$.
 Since there is only one correct placement for each vertex of $P'$, $\sigma$ is an injective map from $T$ to $T$ and therefore a permutation of $T$.